applicationstack/InstallTeamLogParser/README.md

 The project will also require a setupengine.log to be in the same directory.

+The python add-on wxpython (http://www.wxpython.org/) will need to be downloaded for ErrorReportingGUI.py to work.

+Python 2.7 or later is required to run wxpython.

 Using the setupengine parser to create steps and Lumira Visualization (from Salman Tariq's documentation)
 ----------------------------------------------------------------------------------------------------------
 The StepParser.py python class is responsible for opening the steps.txt file, parsing the steps listed and using them to get the minutes needed to